Conditions Treated by Pet Emergency Center

 Conditions that Require Emergency Animal Care

-Your pet may need emergency care due to severe trauma resulting from household poisoning, choking, or trauma.
+Your pet may need emergency care resulting from household poisoning, choking, or trauma.
 Here are a few common situations that necessitate emergency animal care:

 - Eating something poisonous: Pets are curious creatures.
 They often eat things they're not supposed to.
 If you notice that your pet is eating something poisonous/ toxic like dark chocolate, you should remove it from their mouth.
-Never try to make your pet vomit because you risk being bitten.
+Never try to make your pet vomit without calling us first.
 It is also vital that you immediately bring your pet to our clinic and bring the packaging of what they have ingested.

 - Injuries from a dog attack or car accident: When your dog has been attacked by another dog or hit by a car, a visit to the Pet Emergency Center is necessary.
 If your pet suffers blood loss following such incidences, apply pressure on the wound and visit our hospital immediately.
 If scrapes, cuts, and bites aren’t treated in a timely manner, they can become infected quickly.
 It is still necessary to visit our clinic even if your pet doesn't have a visible sign of blood because it can have severe internal crushing injuries that may not be immediately apparent.